uPVC-Net: A Universal Premature Ventricular Contraction Detection Deep Learning Algorithm: Materials

 \textbf{INCART} The St. Petersburg INCART 12-lead Arrhythmia dataset\cite{physiobank} comprises 75 annotated ECG recordings, each lasting 30 minutes and sampled at 257 Hz.
 Each recording includes the standard 12-lead ECG configuration.
 The signals were digitized with 16-bit resolution.
 Beat annotations in the INCART database were initially generated using an automated detection algorithm, which placed annotations at the center of the QRS complex using data from all 12 leads.
 The annotations then underwent manual correction.
 However, while the beat classification was corrected, the annotation locations were not manually adjusted, which may result in occasional misalignment.

 \textbf{Incentia11k} The Icentia11k dataset\cite{physiobank,icentia11k_ref2,icentia11k_ref1} comprises continuous raw ECG signals from 11,000 patients, totaling approximately 2 billion annotated beats.
-Data were collected using the CardioSTAT device, a single-lead heart monitor, recording at 250 Hz with 16-bit resolution over periods extending up to two weeks.
+The raw ECG signals were subsequently segmented into 70-minute recordings (up to 50 segments per patient).
+For the purpose of our research and given the large size of this dataset, we randomly sampled one 70-minute recording per 330 individual patients.
+Data were collected using the CardioSTAT device, a single-lead heart monitor, recording at 250 Hz with 16-bit resolution, with a duration of up to two weeks.
 Beat annotations were performed by a team of 20 certified technologists, who labeled each beat as normal, premature atrial contraction, or PVC, and identified rhythms such as normal sinus rhythm, atrial fibrillation, and atrial flutter.
-For the purpose of our research and given the large size of this dataset, we randomly sampled one 30-min recording per 330 individual patients.